365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Empty jars and bottles that have gone back into the fridge

-- Lipstick that doesn’t suit you
+- Lipstick that doesn’t suit you, that you don’t wear or that’s past its best

-- Bras that no longer support you
+- Bras that are misshapen, seen better days and no longer support you

-- Knickers that have gone grey
+- Knickers that have gone grey and have holes

 - Toys in every room (try to keep one room that’s toy free)

-- Your contact list for friends and family
+- Your contact list for friends and family so it’s current and correct

 RESOURCES ON DECLUTTERING